How we handle data

 Partner accounts

-If you register as a partner, NavoSwap stores credentials needed for authentication (e.g. email, password hash), optional 2FA settings, API key metadata, payout instructions for affiliate settlements, and related audit data.
-That is separate from anonymous end-user swaps.
+If you register as a partner we obviously store what lets you log in—email, password hash, 2FA settings if you turn it on, API key metadata, payout details for affiliate settlements, and audit trails for support.
+That's a separate bucket from anonymous end-user swaps.

 Cookies & local storage